RISE-Maritime/crowsnest-frontend/README.md

 npm install protobufjs-cli
 ```

+## Transforming SVG to components (Tips and Trix)

+1) Transform svg file to react component, this can be done with [svg2jsx](https://svg2jsx.com).
+Make sure component ID are incudes in the export as svg2jsx has default setting to remove ID.
+2) Manual edit svg:
+   1) Each props should be defined in function declaration
+   2) Text elements should have --> `fontFamily="Roboto"  textAnchor="middle"`
+   3)

 ## Issues

 Plotting maps does not work in _Firefox_ because it is not compatible with `OffscreenCanvas`.